KatePaulauskas/dog-grooming-salon/README.md

 - Groomers' profile images were sourced from [Unsplash](https://unsplash.com/).
 - The hero image was sourced from [Vecteezy](https://www.vecteezy.com/).
 - Social media icons displayed in the footer were taken from [Iconify](https://iconify.design).

+### Fixing bugs

+- To resolve 'Mixed Content Errors' instruction from [Stack Overflow](https://stackoverflow.com/questions/48508750/how-to-force-https-in-a-django-project-using-cloudinary) was used.
+- To resolve issue with 'X-Frame-Options Deny' instructions from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) were used.